qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - State pattern.
 Make state a polymorphic object.
 - Memento pattern.
 Backup the state to allow rollback.
 Although it's realted to mutable state, it doesn't involve turning mutation into data, so it's not mutation-data duality.
 - Singleton pattern.
 It's similar to global variable, but can be late-initialzied, can be ploymorphic, etc.
+- Mediator pattern.
+One abstraction to centrally manage other abstractions.